NATIONAL ALLIANCE OF RARE DISEASE REGISTRIES

 Led and facilitated by RVA, the National Alliance of Rare Disease Registries aims to promote patient-centred best practice, encourage uniformity around key principles and commit to further developing a growing understanding of the national Rare Disease picture.

 The Alliance has been initiated by an experienced group of Rare Disease (RD) researchers and clinicians, as a Sub-Committee for RVA.
+It supports the use of recommendations for improving RD registries, from the global platform RD-Connect.

 Several leading Australian RD registries and support organisations have already joined as members, including the Australian Cystic Fibrosis Data Registry and others (for a complete list of current members, please see below).